NataliiaVoropai/modern-backend-assignment/README.md

 Tool | Purpose
 --- | ---
-PyTest documentation | Checked how to run tests locally ChatGPT | Consulted to refresh
+PyTest documentation | Checked how to run tests locally ChatGPT | Consulted to refresh some things www.weatherapi.com | Checked documentation for the endpoints and fields I need

 Good luck & have fun!